Information & Hours

 Medications

-Kids Club will only administer prescription medications with doctor’s orders and parent signature.
+Kids Club will only administer prescription medications with a medical provider’s orders and parent signature.
 The first dose of any new medication must be given by the parent due to possible adverse reactions.
 Parents should advise that, if possible, medications should be given at home.
 When it becomes necessary for medication to be taken by children during Kids Club hours, please contact your child’s site manager.
-Prescription medications must be in its original pharmacy container with the child’s first and last name and date (not expired).
+Prescription medication must be in its original pharmacy container with the child’s first and last name and date (not expired).
 Over the counter medications must be in the box with the child’s first and last name.
 Pill form must be counted, and liquids must be new.
-Copies of the doctor’s orders from the school health office or faxed authorization from the doctor are acceptable.
+Original packaging is required.
+Copies of the medical provider’s orders from the school health office or faxed authorization from the doctor are acceptable.
 Kids Club staff will not transport medications from site to site.
 (This includes an NSD site.)
-Preschool will use the school nurse, if available.
 When applicable, families should supply Kids Club Staff with medications to be stored at Kids Club in addition to the school nurse when applicable.

 Administration of Medication